GoogleChrome/web.dev/src/site/content/en/lighthouse-pwa/pwa-page-transitions/index.md

 Transitions should feel snappy as you tap around, even on a slow network, a key to perceived performance.

-# Recommendations
+## Recommendations

 Open the app on a simulated very slow network.
 Every time you tap a link/button in the app the page should respond immediately, either by:

--Transitioning immediately to the next screen and showing a placeholder loading screen while waiting for content from the network.
+- Transitioning immediately to the next screen and showing a placeholder loading screen while waiting for content from the network.
 - A loading indicator is shown while the app waits for a response from the network.